erykjj/nebulder/README.md

   -h, --help     show this help message and exit
-  -v, --version  show program's version number and exit -o directory   Output directory (defaults to dir where outline is located) -Z             Zip and encrypt packages
-  -V id          Config version number or id (optional)
+  -v, --version  show program's version number and exit -o directory   Output directory (defaults to dir where outline is located) -Z             Zip and encrypt packages (for auto-update) -V id          Config version number or id (optional)
 ```